 Short of photo cataloging, Aurora HDR 2019 can handle pretty much all essential photo editing needs.
 With the new HDR Smart Structure Filter and HDR Denoise, I am able to do proper sharpening and noise reduction just as well as in Photoshop.

-Ultimately, Aurora HDR 2019 is a versatile photo editing tool that could even serve as single, standalone solution for many part-time and enthusiast photographers.
+Ultimately, Aurora HDR 2019 is a versatile photo editing tool that could even serve as a single, standalone solution for many part-time and enthusiast photographers.

 Suitable for amateurs and professionals alike